artelk/valtio-observe/README.md

 The `observe` excecutes the `func` and passes its result to the `consume` function.
 It subscribes to all proxy properties which getters were accessed while calling the `func`.
 Additianally it searches for proxies in the returned value and subscribes to them.
-The `observe` returns functions 'stop' and 'sync'.
+The `observe` returns functions `stop` and `sync`.
 The `stop` should be called to stop the process.
 The `sync` can be useful with asynchronous observes and it allows to execute pending updates if any.
 Note: If the references to the returned functions are lost the observing will be stoped on the next GC run.

+The `observe` deep-compares the produced value with the presously returned value and omits the `consume` execution if it is deep-equal.
+For complex objects the `observe` reuses the inner objects if they are deep-equal to the ones from the previous result.
+Note: it calls Object.freeze() for the returned object and all it's inner objects except valtio proxies and valtio `ref`s.

 ```ts
 batch(body: () => void): void